lihzhao14/ese5190_pico_setup/README.md

 </div>

 * Find out which serial port the board (RP2040) is using Use Windows Device Manager to determine which port the board is using.
 Open Device Manager.
 Click on Ports (COM & LPT).
 You should find something already in that list with (COM#) after it where # is a number.
+Here, it is **COM4**.
 <div align=center>
 <img src="https://github.com/lihzhao14/ese5190_pico_setup_guide/blob/main/Image/9.%20Putty/2.png" width="450">
 </div>